dynamicslab/pysensors/README.rst

 Features
 --------
-The primary PySensors object is the ``SensorSelector`` class, which is used to choose sensor locations optimized for reconstruction tasks.
+The primary PySensors objects are the ``SSPOR`` and ``SSPOC`` classes, which are used to choose sensor locations optimized for reconstruction and classification tasks, respectively.
 Other implemented objects include

-* ``SSPOC`` - a class for sparse sensor selection for classification problems
 * ``basis`` - submodule implementing different bases in which to represent data
   - ``Identity`` - use raw measurement data
   - ``SVD`` - efficiently compute first k left singular vectors